-First of all what does Hypermobility mean, if we break the word down ‘Hyper’ means to ‘too much’ and ‘Mobility’ basically means ‘movement’ so Hypermobility = too much movement.
+What does Hypermobility mean?
+If we break the word down ‘hyper’ means to ‘too much’ and ‘mobility’ basically means ‘movement’ so Hypermobility = too much movement.

-Due to this gene the connective tissue is very pliable or stretchy and so allows excessive movements of the body’s joints, this excessive movement and lack of control around a joint can then produce ‘arthralgia’ or joint pain believed to be from the shearing (side to side) forces that the joint experiences in day-to-day movements.
+Why some people are hypermobile is not fully known but its to do with your genes and is most likely hereditary in nature.
+The connective tissue in those with hypermobility is very pliable or stretchy and so allows more mobility of the body’s joints, this can then lead to ‘arthralgia’ or joint pain believed to be from excessive shearing (side to side) forces that the joint experiences in day-to-day movements.

-Now some people confuse hypermobility as being double jointed, you know those people with that party trick that turns your stomach, the ones that can bend a finger, elbow or shoulder into a position that they just shouldnt be able to (see above!!!), but my flexible friends, please don’t panic…. double jointed or flexible people do not automatically have Hypermobility Syndrome (HMS), far from it, HMS is thought to only affect between 4-15% of the population depending on whose research you read.
+Now some people confuse hypermobility with just being double-jointed, you know those people with that party trick that turns your stomach, the ones that can bend a finger, elbow or shoulder into a position that they just shouldn’t be able to.
+But being double-jointed or flexible does not automatically mean you have Hypermobility Syndrome (HMS).
+Being double-jointed affects a lot of people, whereas HMS is thought to only affect between 4-15% of the population.

-But there are differing forms Hypermobility, some more severe than others, there is also blurring of the condition with some other medical conditions such as Ehlers-Danlos Syndrome (EDS), Marfan Syndrome and Osteogenesis Imperfecta, for instance HMS and EDS Type III are now classed as one and the same diagnosis, but for this article I don’t want to get bogged down in these other causes of joint hypermobility, instead I want to show you how you can decide if you are just flexible or possibly have HMS, if you should seek further advice and guidance and what impact this may or may not have on your sport and exercise choices.
+As mentioned there are many different subtypes of Hypermobility, some more severe than others.
+These go by names such as Ehlers-Danlos Syndrome (EDS), Marfan Syndrome, and Osteogenesis Imperfecta.
+However, for this blog I don’t want to get bogged down in these other much rarer causes of hypermobility, instead, I want to show you how you can assess if you have HMS, and what impact this may or may not have on your sport and exercise choices.

-There are two classification systems that you can easily use if you think you may have HMS and want to seek further guidance, there is the Beighton Score (BSc) and the Brighton Criteria (BC), this can be confusing with the similar sounding names but they are not to be confused as one and the same thing.
+There are two classification systems that you should use if you think you may have HMS.
+First there is the Beighton Score, and then there is the Brighton Criteria.
+This can be a bit confusing with the similar-sounding names but they are not to be confused as one and the same thing.

-This is a series of self tests that you can do looking at how some of your joints move.
+This is a series of tests that look at how some of your joints move.
 If you can do each test as described below give yourself 1 point…

-- When lying flat on floor with your left leg straight out in front of you can you lift your left heel off the floor approx 1-2 inches without lifting your knee or upper leg
+4: When lying flat on the floor with your left leg straight out in front of you can you lift your left heel off the floor approx 1-2 inches without lifting your knee or upper leg

-So one point for each, a total of 9, so with this score you then move onto the Brighton Criteria
+So one point for each, for a maximum total of 9.
+With this score you then move onto the Brighton Criteria

 The Brighton Criteria

-This now uses the score you have from the Beighton Scale and places it along side other symptoms that HMS suffers regularly incur these are classed into Major and Minor categories, as shown below
+This uses the Beighton score you have and places it along side some other symptoms that often affect those with HMS and these are classed into Major and Minor categories, as shown below

-So if you have two major, or one major and two minor, or four minor criteria, you more than likely (93% certain) to have hypermobility syndrome (HMS).
+If you have two major, or one major and two minor, or four minor criteria, you are more than likely (93% certain) to have hypermobility syndrome (HMS).

 Do you have HMS?

-So do you think you have HMS?, well my first piece of advise is please don’t panic, I personally have seen and treated a lot of people with HMS, especially in my role as a shoulder specialist with this joint being affect a lot in HMS, and nearly all lead healthy normal active lifestyles, including sports, yes there is some modification needed and an awareness from time to time that you will have some joint pain, but this will be temporary and will go with the correct advice and management.
+If you think you have HMS my first piece of advice is please don’t panic, I have seen and know many people with HMS, especially in my role as a shoulder specialist with this joint being affect a lot in HMS, and most lead a perfectly normal healthy and active lifestyle.
+Yes there are some issues and pain from time to time and occasionally some modifications are needed, but often these will be temporary and will go with time.

-I have had HMS patients run/jog regularly with no problems, until they increase the mileage or distances quick, to fast, just like I have had HMS patients play netball with no problems until they try to make that catch which they had to over reach, but the pain is always temporary and not damaging, they have a bit of rest occasionally some physio treatment and then return back to doing the sport they love, with the knowledge that yes its a bit more risky but as sensible human beings it’s about weighing up the risks v’s benefits, when one out weighs the other, then a decision can be made.
+Personally, I have had HMS patients run/jog regularly with no problems, until they increase the mileage or distances quick, too fast, just like I have had HMS patients play netball with no problems until they try to make that catch which they had to over reach, but the pain is always temporary and not damaging, they have a bit of rest occasionally some physio treatment and then return back to doing the sport they love.

-So in summary as I tend to say to most of my patients, “Where the head and the heart want to go, the body tends to follow” if you’re sensible, aware of the risks and know how to recognise the signs and symptoms when things are going to far, then I say enjoy your sport…
+So in summary, as I tend to say to most of my patients, “Where the head and the heart want to go, the body tends to follow” if you’re sensible, aware of the risks and know how to recognise the signs and symptoms when things are going to far, then I say if you have HMS please enjoy your sport…

 This article is intended as helpful advice, and should not be used in replacement of face to face medical advice, if you are in doubt on any of the above information please seek a medical consultation from your doctor